 Kris is a former lawyer for the Department of Housing and Urban Development.
 In that role, she provided legal counsel to the department on the mission oversight of Fannie Mae and Freddie Mac, the interpretation of the RESPA and the implementation of the department’s various housing assistance and community development programs.
-She also worked in the financial services industry for a number of years.
+She also worked in the financial services industry.

 - District of Columbia

 - Women in Housing and Finance Foundation, President

 - Women in Housing and Finance (Past President and Member)